 - 2 – inch fresh ginger, julienne, for garnish

-- Add lamb or mutton, water, and salt to an Instant Pot or Pressure Cooker.
-Cook at manual high pressure for 30 minutes if you’re at low elevation and 1 hour for those at a higher elevation.
+- Add the mutton, a little water, and salt to an Instant Pot or Pressure Cooker.
+Cook at manual high pressure for 30 minutes at a low elevation and 1 hour for those at a higher elevation.

 - Meanwhile, warm the ghee in a heavy-bottomed pan over medium-high heat.
-Then, add cumin seeds and green chilies.
-Cook until they sputter.
+Then, add cumin seeds and green chiles and heat until the ingredients sputter.

-- Add ginger and garlic, and cook for another couple of minutes until the raw smell fades.
+- Add ginger and garlic, and cook for another 1-2 minutes until the raw smell fades.

-- Stir the salt, pepper, Kashmiri chili powder, ground cumin, coriander powder, kalonji seeds, and pureed tomatoes into the mixture.
+- Stir in the salt, pepper, Kashmiri chili powder, ground cumin, coriander powder, kalonji seeds, and pureed tomatoes.

-- Lower the heat, cover, and simmer for 15 minutes; stir to ensure nothing sticks to the bottom.
-Then, remove from heat until the goat finishes cooking.
+- Reduce the heat, cover, and simmer for 15 minutes.
+Stir the mixture occasionally to ensure nothing sticks to the bottom.
+Then, remove the pan from heat until the goat finishes cooking.

-- Remove the goat from the Instant Pot or pressure cooker and add it to the reserved tomato masala, along with the cilantro.
+- Remove the goat from the Instant Pot and transfer it to the reserved tomato mixture, along with fresh cilantro.
 If the goat is not pull-apart tender, simmer until it reaches the desired tenderness.
 If the goat is tender, simmer for 10-15 minutes until it combines with the masala.

 - Garnish with fresh ginger and cilantro, and serve with naan or basmati rice.

-- Similar to our Bhuna Gosht, karahi also involves a cooking technique called bhuna, or cooking over high heat until the ghee or oil separates.
-However, this technique may not be effective for goat or lamb, as these meats require longer cooking times to become tender.
-To overcome this, I recommend pressure-cooking the goat first, followed by a low-heat braise to help the ingredients meld together.
-If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in lamb or mutton.
+- Similar to other dishes like bhuna gosht, karahi involves a cooking process called bhuna (an Urdu word for fried) that calls for cooking over high heat until the ghee or oil separates to create a paste.
+This technique may not be effective for goat or lamb, as they require a longer cooking time to become tender.
+That is why I pressure-cook the goat first, followed by a low-heat braise to help the ingredients combine.
+If you don’t have an Instant Pot or pressure cooker, don’t worry – I’ve also included stovetop instructions for slow-cooking bone-in mutton or lamb karahi.

-- Avoid overcrowding the pan with goat or lamb because the moisture won’t evaporate.
-If you end up with too much liquid in the pan (tell me how I know this), remove the meat and set it aside; this allows the masala to cook down faster.
+- Avoid overcrowding the pan with goat or lamb because the moisture will take longer to evaporate, no matter how much you bhuna.
+If you end up with too much liquid in the pan from crowding (tell me how I know this), remove the meat and set it aside; this allows the masala to cook faster.
 Return the goat once it reduces.

 - The nutritional information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for professional advice.